YasharF/semantic-auto-release/README.md

     In your repository: Settings → Actions → General → Workflow permissions →
     Check “Allow GitHub Actions to create and approve pull requests”.

-7. Create and protect the staging branch
-    - Create a permanent branch named `auto-release-staging` off main.
-For example:

-      ```bash
-      git checkout main
-      git pull
-      git checkout -b auto-release-staging
-      git push -u origin auto-release-staging
-      ```

-    - Protect it: Settings → Branches → Add branch protection rule
-      - Branch name pattern: `auto-release-staging`
-      - Enable “Restrict who can push to matching branches”
-      - Add `github-actions[bot]` to the allowed list
-      - Do not require PRs or checks for this branch — it is automation‑only

-    This branch will be used for all automated release PRs.

-8. (Recommended) Protect your main branch
+7. (Recommended) Protect your main branch

-    If you don’t already have branch protection on your default branch and would like to enable it:
+    If you don't already have branch protection on your default branch and would like to enable it:
     - Settings → Branches → Add branch protection rule
       - Branch name pattern: `main` (or your default branch)
       - Require a pull request before merging